tinne26/etxt/README.md

 - Poor or no support for [complex scripts](https://github.com/tinne26/etxt/blob/main/docs/shaping.md) like Arabic.
 - None of the things people actually want: shadows and outlines, gamma correction, subpixel antialiasing, Knuth-Plass line breaking, better support for shaders, etc. Some can already be crudely faked, some will be added in the future... but this is the situation right now.

+If you are unfamiliar with typography terms and concepts, [FreeType Glyph Conventions](https://freetype.org/freetype2/docs/glyphs/index.html) may be the best reference on the internet.
+I highly recommend reading the first three or four chapters.

 ## Code example
 Less talk and more code!
 ```Golang